mitrejcevski/blog/content/posts/deal-with-legacy-code.md

 {{< gist mitrejcevski 6ef41a6f04090e338305d59d2e6bf4a8>}}

-In the test setup, we are initializing a new user object, and to do that, besides the value for the `userId`, we have to provide values for its `firstName`, `lastName`, `age` and `location`.
-However, in that test, all the values except the `userId` are **completely irrelevant**.
-By using data builder, we can significantly improve the readability and the intention of the test:
+In the test setup, we are initializing a new user object, and to do that, besides the value for the `userId` we have to provide values for the `firstName`, `lastName`, `age` and `location`.
+However, all the values in that test except the `userId` are **completely irrelevant**.
+By using a data builder, we can significantly improve the readability and the intention of the test.

 {{< gist mitrejcevski 380433c58d9688d877db6137952b5fc6 >}}

-Now, we have eliminated the irrelevant details from the test, so we ended up with a more focused test.
+Now, we have dropped the irrelevant details from the test, and we ended up with a more focused test.

-#### Seams
+#### Seam
+When refactoring legacy code, often there are parts of the code involving static calls, calls that are expensive to be made (like querying database), or usage of constant fields.
+Putting those parts under test harness is not a straight forward task.
+By extracting those calls into another function, we are opening an ability to replace the real call with a call or a value we need in the test harness.
+That newly extracted function is called **seam**.

 #### Subclass to Test
+To make use of the seam, we need to create a **subclass** and override the function, so that it will call or return whatever we need in the particular test.
+This subclass is relevant only in the tests, and we are calling it **subclass to test** or a **testing subclass**.
+Let's take a look at a concrete example.
+Here is a piece of code that we want to put under a test harness:

+{{< gist mitrejcevski cbe0b4a1ecae6619753f13be575620b7 >}}

+There is a static call to find trips `TripsDao.findTripsFor(userId)`, so if we call this function in a test, it might try to make a real query to the database, which in turn will take a lot of time, it might throw an exception, but there is no way for us to know the exact return result.
+Furthermore, making real calls to a database from a test will lead to flaky tests and might corrupt the database records.
+To get over that problem, we can create a seam, so that we will allow ourselves to put this code under test harness easily:

+{{< gist mitrejcevski 9e90b88381003d81c8af61b8106f21e1 >}}

+It's essential to note that by creating this seam, we are not changing the behavior of the code.
+We only delegate the call to the new function we created.

+In languages like [Kotlin]("https://kotlinlang.org/"), where the classes and functions are implicitly `final`, we need to make them `open` to be able to override them, but more about that in the [Complexity](#complexity) section.

+Once we have created the seam, in the tests, we can easily create a **testing subclass** where we can override the function and return a result that we can control.

+{{< gist mitrejcevski 1295abb3ee3a602adc1ea35ea7a12697 >}}

+#### Complexity

 ## Conclusion
 Improving legacy code is not a trivial task and it always takes a lot of effort an energy.
+It's very crucial to have a good arsenal of tools available to fight against it, and to know how to use them properly.
+Practicing is important, the more we use them the more confident we become and we build experience that helps us pick the right tool for particular case faster.